ThatMG393/Stfu/README.md

 #### Why is this mod called "Stfu"?
 This is because the mod was originally created to remove the annoying new world advice and the narrator jumpscares.
 #### Can you port this to (Neo)Forge?
-No, but might be able to use [Sinytra Connector](https://modrinth.com/mod/connector).
+No, but you might be able to use [Sinytra Connector](https://modrinth.com/mod/connector).